inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 ### InSpatial's Unified Vision

-This isn't about building another game engine—it's about applying universal principles to solve what everyone else accepted as "just how development works":
+This isn't about building another game engine it's about applying universal principles to solve what everyone else accepted as "just how development works":

 - **Native 3D modeling** that understands your game's context within the same environment
 - **Built-in persistence** that scales from local saves to global leaderboards seamlessly
 - **Realtime multi-user** infrastructure that just works, no external services
 - **Universal deployment** across all XR platforms from a single codebase

-Hence the name `InSpatial`—we're **in** the spatial computing era, building **in** spatial contexts, thinking **in** spatial-first terms.
+Hence the name `InSpatial` we're **in** the spatial computing era, building **in** spatial contexts, thinking **in** spatial-first terms.

 ### The Universal Opportunity

 Where others saw chaos, we saw opportunity.
 What if games and XR were treated as **first principles** rather than afterthoughts?
 What if building a spatial experience was as simple as shipping a website or mobile app?
 What if it was the **same codebase** as your website and app?

-Each industry gap—graphics without modeling, logic without persistence, multiplayer without infrastructure, XR without spatial UI standards—represents a chance to **eliminate entire categories of developer pain** through unified environment thinking.
+Each industry gap graphics without modeling, logic without persistence, multiplayer without infrastructure, XR without spatial UI standards represents a chance to **eliminate entire categories of developer pain** through unified environment thinking.

 ### Why Traditional Engines Miss the Point